david-schaller/AsymmeTree/development notes/implementation.md

     > reserve.

     why to choose 2 and 3 from a theoretical point of view under the same arguments above?

+- [x] Describe in the theoretical markdown how projection of maps are handled in the code.
+Since you write in the documentation 'the host-side and symbiont-side projections of those gene trees'.

 ## Correct auxiliary tree in code